HL7/rtq-ig/input/pagecontent/index.md

 RTQ changes that by modeling questions as reusable **Questionnaires** and responses as versioned **QuestionnaireResponses**, aligning regulatory Q&A with the modern digital ecosystem of healthcare.

-This aligns with the broader strategy defined in the **APIX Implementation Guide**: moving towards the "Real-time algorithmic exchange" envisioned in the 2023 *International Journal of Pharmaceutics* framework [(click to read)](https://www.sciencedirect.com/science/article/pii/S0378517323007627).
+This aligns with the broader strategy defined in the [APIX Implementation Guide](https://build.fhir.org/ig/HL7/APIX---API-Exchange-for-Medicinal-Products/branches/main/index.html): moving towards the "Real-time algorithmic exchange" envisioned in the 2023 *International Journal of Pharmaceutics* framework [(click to read)](https://www.sciencedirect.com/science/article/pii/S0378517323007627).

 Just as [ISO 20022](https://www.iso20022.org) harmonized global payments, RTQ + APIX harmonizes the regulatory dialogue—standardizing the *content* (RTQ) and the *exchange* (APIX) to unlock sub-second decision making.